- 01. USING THIS WEBSITE

 P.

-Party — the Communist Party of the Soviet Union (see CPSU), represented at the highest level by the Central Committee and by Party committees at all enterprises, educational and other institutions.
+Party — the Communist Party of the Soviet Union (see CPSU).
+At the highest level represented by the Central Committee; and by Party committees at all enterprises, educational and other institutions.

 “People’s vigilante” — voluntary people’s militia [DND], druzhinnik

-Politicial Prisoners — term defined by Chalidze and applied by Lyubarsky in compiling annual lists of prisoners, see A List of Political Prisoners, August 1977 (CCE 46.23)
+Politicial Prisoners — term defined by Chalidze and applied by Lyubarsky in compiling annual lists of prisoners: A List of Political Prisoners, August 1977 (CCE 46.23).
+Refers chiefly to those convicted under Articles 70 & 72: latterly many convicted of criminal offences were in fact prosecuted and imprisoned for their ‘anti-Soviet activities’.

 Prisoners of Conscience — 1961 Amnesty International definition (also used by the Moscow Helsinki Group), see Prisoners of Conscience in the USSR (2nd edition, 1980)